Sea Limited [SE] – How low can NYSE:SE go? A return to Fundamental Analysis

 Sea Limited [NYSE:SE]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Sea Limited [SE], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
-This is compared to its latest closing price of $54.39.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Sea Limited [SE], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+On average, stock market experts give SE an Buy rating.
+The average 12-month price forecast for this stock is $54.78, with the high estimate being $65.00, the low estimate being $54.50 and the median estimate amounting to $57.00.
+This is compared to its latest closing price of $55.58.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Sea Limited [SE] is sitting at 4.83.
 This is compared to 1 month ago, when its average rating was 4.83.